Data4Democracy/immigration-connect/travel-ban/README.md

 # Muslim Ban
 Compile and analyze public statements by D. Trump, his administration officials, associates, surrogates, and others, to prove discriminatory intent.
 (Including statements made during the campaign and earlier.)

-## Credit
-The code and the instructions for the use of the tools in this repo were created by [Jorge Alarcon Ochoa](https://github.com/alejandrox1) and the original repo can be found [here](https://github.com/alejandrox1/muslim_ban).

 # USE
 One can use [get_all_user_tweets](https://github.com/alejandrox1/muslim_ban/blob/master/mining_functions.py#L186)